vishnugopal/replr/README.md

 irb(main):002:0>
 ```

 As you can see, replr tries its best to abstract away the underlying docker installation.
-You shouldn't have to worry about Dockerfiles & so on just to get a REPL!
+You shouldn't have to worry about Dockerfile & so on just to get a REPL!

 It also tries its best to make sure libraries you mention are auto-required in the REPL, so you don't have to do any additional work!